RodogInfinite/NomExML/README.md

 `nom-xml` is a crate for parsing XML documents using the [`nom`](https://github.com/rust-bakery/nom) parser combinator crate.

-This crate was initially created to be able to parse the following XML pattern which was troublesome in other Rust XML parsers explored at the time:
+This crate was initially created to be able to parse the following XML pattern which was troublesome in other Rust XML parsers explored at the time due to the limitations of the Serde crate:

 ```xml
 <root>